TOAST-DOCS/Transit-Hub/en/console-guide.md

 ## Attach

-Manage **Attachment that defines the relationship between transit hubs and other resources.
+Manage attachment that defines the relationship between transit hubs and other resources.

 ### Create Attachment